-I will occasionally update my privacy notice.
-When I make significant changes, I will publish the updated notice on my chambers' website profile.
+I will review my privacy notice periodically and may occasionally update it.
+When I make significant changes, I will notify you of these via my Chambers' website profile.
+I will also publish the updated notice on my Chambers' website profile.